By Rick Brar, CEO

 Moving forward, we’re investing over $100 million to retrofit Bevo’s greenhouse facilities in Langley to include advanced propagation technologies, enhanced security, and new ventilation and lighting systems.
 To grow high-quality cannabis while keeping costs low, we are leveraging several strategic partnerships.

 A great example is our involvement with the province of New Brunswick, which – through Opportunities New Brunswick – is an equity partner in our company.
-I’m proud to say that it’s the only partnership across G7 nations between a government and a private company to produce, market and distribute cannabis.
+I’m proud to say that it’s the only partnership across G7 nations between a government and a private company to produce, market and distribute medical and recreational cannabis.